Our Blog

 Meanwhile, OAE involves evaluating the health of the tiny hair cells located in the inner ear, which are responsible for converting sound waves into electrical signals for the brain to interpret.

-How it Works: The doctor inserts a small probe in your ear canal, emitting low-level sound waves.
+How it Works: The audiologist inserts a small probe in your ear canal, emitting low-level sound waves.
 The probe measures the faint echoes produced by healthy hair cells.
 The presence or absence of these echoes indicates the health of the hair cells.

 Ear Wax Removal